-This publication was originally produced in 2002 by Santa Rose County and in 2008 by Lake County and revised by Orange County in 2014.
+This publication was originally produced in 2002 by Santa Rosa County, in 2008 by Lake County, revised by Orange County in 2014, and revised by the Brevard Prevention Coalition in 2021.
 While every attempt has been made to include current, accurate information about the law, it is intended only as a guide.
 Information included is not intended as an authoritative interpretation of the law.
-Readers should consult with the law enforcement officials, the State Attorney's Office or an attorney for any specific questions about the law.
+Readers should consult with law enforcement officials, the State Attorney's Office or an attorney for any specific questions about the law.